Arad119/Fragfinder-GUI/README.md

 - Steam IDs are collected from [Liquipedia](https://liquipedia.net/counterstrike/)

 ## Cache Policy
-The Fragfinder application caches player data for 12 hours (reference `src/playerSearchWindow.html` lines 57-58) to reduce API calls and improve performance.
+The Fragfinder application caches player data for 12 hours to reduce API calls and improve performance.

 ## Contributing